aytacg26/ruler_of_the_world/README.md

 	17 – Formosa Strait		China – Taiwan					1.84
 	18 – Suez Canal			Egypt						2.95

-Note : If two straits contains same country, point of that country will be multiplied by both straits.
-The only straits that has same location are Yucatan Strait and Florida Strait.
+Note: If two straits contain the same country, the point of that country will be multiplied by both straits.
+The only straits that have the same location are Yucatan Strait and Florida Strait.
 In this case, if a player holds both Strait Cards and also Cuba Country Card, the point of Cuba will be calculated as

 	Total Point of Cuba Country Card = Base Point of Cuba x Multiplier of Yucatan Strait x Multiplier of Florida Strait